gamingrobot/doingstuff.dev/content/posts/home-assistant-dashboard-tablet/index.md

 image = "tablet_small.png"
 +++

 Turning a Intel Atom based Lenovo Tablet 10 (20E4) into a Home Assistant dashboard and voice assistant.
-Most tutorials for dashboard displays are using Android tablets.
-But I had an old Intel based tablet laying around and figured out how to use it with Home Assistant.
+Most tutorials for dashboard displays are using Android tablets, but I had this old tablet laying around and figured out how to use it with Home Assistant.

 {{ fig(src="tablet_small.png", alt="Lenovo tablet with home assistant dashboard") }}